yeoman/generator-webapp/docs/recipes/pug.md

       p Modernizr is an open-source JavaScript library that helps you build the next generation of HTML5 and CSS3-powered websites.
 ```

+### 6. Test

+Check if everything is working properly.
+Run `gulp serve` and try changing a `.pug` file to see if the page updates etc.

-### 6. Celebrate
+### 7. Celebrate

-This wasn't the simplest recipe ever; go grab a :beer: or something.
+This wasn't exactly the simplest recipe ever; go grab a :beer: or something.